aakashahuja25/Task1/README.md

 Design a utility/solution to automatically migrate the GitHub repository to Bitbucket, including the branches, tags, and open PRs.

 # To execute run below command
-sh Utility.sh <sourceRopsitoryPathWithToken> < sourceRepositoryName> < destinationRepositoryWithToken>
+sh Utility.sh {sourceRopsitoryPathWithToken} {sourceRepositoryName} {destinationRepositoryWithToken}